March 16, 2017

 Explore all sorts of fire-fighting vehicles, equipment, and stories in this exhibit.
 Many of the trucks and other objects on display were local to Sacramento and saved our city, from the late 1800s and through the 1940s.

 Don’t forget to experience sitting in a 1921 Graham fire truck!
 At anytime during your visit, you can find a docent to assist you in sitting in the Graham.
-There will be scheduled docents to be stationed at the truck for the weekends, likely between 11am and 3pm.
+There will be extra volunteers available on most weekends to specifically show you this exhibit and help visitors sit in the Graham.

 In partnership with Pioneer Hook and Ladder Society’s Sacramento Fire Museum.